PcComponentes/documentation-bundle/README.md

     prefix: /docs
 ```

-You can choose a prefix where the documentation will be published
+You can choose a prefix where the documentation will be published.

-After this, you should be able to see the Swagger interface at `/openapi` (or /docs/openapi if you used the `docs`
+After this, you should be able to see the Swagger interface at `/openapi` (or `/docs/openapi` if you used the `docs`
-prefix) and the AsyncApi at `/asyncapi`
+prefix) and the AsyncApi at `/asyncapi`.

 Also, you can customize the [SwaggerUI options](https://swagger.io/docs/open-source-tools/swagger-ui/usage/configuration/)
 using the key `swagger_options`, and the [AsyncApi ones](https://github.com/asyncapi/asyncapi-react#web-component)